-- Aphantasia, a recently identified psychological phenomenon, describes when people can't conjure visualizations in their mind's eye.
+- Aphantasia, a recently identified psychological phenomenon, is a condition where people can't conjure visualizations in their mind's eye.

-- A new study published in Cortex compared the visual memories of aphantasic participants with a group of controls.
+- A 2021 study compared the visual memories of aphantasic participants with a group of controls.

 - Its results found experimental validation for the condition.

 Escapism is one of the imagination’s great joys.
 Through fantastic literature, we can explore the vast stretches of Arrakis’s deserts or the forests of Middle Earth alongside Gandalf the Grey.
 We can embark on vacations weeks in advance and enjoy a sunny beach while at our desks.
 We can relive a cherished memory with a favorite relative in an instant, and, of course, always rely on our flock of trusty sheep to lull us to sleep.

 We manage this through what is colloquially called “the mind’s eye,” our ability to generate psychological images without sensory input.
 However, such escapism is not possible for people with the rare, and only recently identified, condition known as aphantasia.
 People with aphantasia cannot conjure mental images, either original or from memory.
 Instead, their minds’ eyes produce dark, blank canvases that cannot be painted in.